J-2I-765Processing TimesRevised

 Starting January 1, 2026, USCIS implemented H.R.
 1 inflation-adjusted fees for certain categories (asylum, TPS, parole).
 The standard I-765 fee for J-2 applicants was not affected, but always verify fees on the USCIS fee schedule before filing.
 Sending the wrong fee amount will get your application rejected.

-One more thing to watch: starting March 5, 2026, USCIS will only accept the 08/21/25 edition of Form I-765.
-Until then, you can also use the 01/20/25 edition.
+One more thing to watch: USCIS now accepts only the 08/21/25 edition of Form I-765.
 Using an outdated form edition is a common reason for rejection.

 J-2 EAD timeline: what happens after you apply